rapidspeciation/biodiversity_genomics_course/exercises/16_positive_selection_codeml.md

 ```

 ### Input
-The input for codeml is a phylogenetic tree, multiple sequence alignments, and a control file with the ending .ctl.
+The input for codeml is a phylogenetic tree, a multiple sequence alignment, and a control file with the ending .ctl.
 The control file to tell codeml which models and parameters to use.

 ### Alignment